IndiiSkies/IndiiSkies/README.md

 - 👋 Hi, I’m @IndiiSkies
 - 👀 I’m interested in ... programming and video games-> modding, tech/diy stuff.
-- 🌱 I’m currently learning ... ?
+- 🌱 I’m currently learning ... anything
 - 💞️ I’m looking to collaborate on ... n/a
 - 📫 How to reach me ... contact info in the side.